Taking the Train from Hanoi to Sapa, Vietnam

 Be aware that the local touts for taxis and buses will come into the train carriages once it stops and ask if you need help to get to Sapa.
 Just tell them clearly that you have both transport and a hotel in Sapa booked or they will follow you around trying to get you into their rip off taxi or bus.

-It departs every hour on the hour and costs just 28,000 VND ($1.25 USD) per person, much cheaper than a taxi unless there is a group of you.
+It departs every hour on the hour and costs around 30,000 VND (approx. $1.20 USD as of 2025) per person, much cheaper than a taxi unless there is a group of you.
 There are a few stalls close by to grab an early morning coffee or snack while you wait.

 Once the bus set off it quickly filled up with locals, stopping many times as we got to the edge of Lao Cai and began the climb up to Sapa town.
 Just make sure you wedge yourself in and sit on your own bags otherwise the locals will!

-For some great accommodation options in Sapa, check out this helpful where to stay in Sapa post.
+For some great accommodation options in Sapa, check out on Trip.com

 If like us you have been travelling in South East Asia for a few weeks, wearing shorts and enjoying the sun, then prepare yourself for a shock.